Summer Home Safety Tips

 Most people associate summertime with relaxing, vacations, and beautiful weather.
 It’s the season to feel less stressed and worry-free.
 However, it is important to keep in mind the fact the home burglaries increase during the warmer months.
-Keep in mind the following tips so you can have a restful, worry-free summer!
+Keep in mind the following tips on home safety so you can have a restful, worry-free summer!

 Make sure your windows and doors are shut and locked – especially when you’re not home